James Watson: Luria, Delbrück, and the Phage Group

 Originally, Watson was drawn into molecular biology by the work of Salvador Luria.
 Luria eventually shared the 1969 Nobel Prize in Physiology or Medicine for his work on the Luria–Delbrück experiment, which concerned the nature of genetic mutations.
 He was part of a distributed group of researchers who were making use of the viruses that infect bacteria, called bacteriophages.
 He and Max Delbrück were among the leaders of this new "Phage Group", an important movement of geneticists from experimental systems such as Drosophila towards microbial genetics.
 Early in 1948, Watson began his PhD research in Luria's laboratory at Indiana University.
-That spring, he met Delbrück first in Luria's apartment and again that summer during Watson's first trip to the Cold Spring Harbor Laboratory (CSHL).
+That spring, he met Delbrück first in Luria's apartment and again that summer during Watson's first trip to the Cold Spring Harbor Laboratory.

 The Phage Group was the intellectual medium where Watson became a working scientist.
 Importantly, the members of the Phage Group sensed that they were on the path to discovering the physical nature of the gene.
 In 1949, Watson took a course with Felix Haurowitz that included the conventional view of that time: that genes were proteins and able to replicate themselves.
 The other major molecular component of chromosomes, DNA, was widely considered to be a "stupid tetranucleotide", serving only a structural role to support the proteins.
 Even at this early time, Watson, under the influence of the Phage Group, was aware of the Avery–MacLeod–McCarty experiment, which suggested that DNA was the genetic molecule.
 Watson's research project involved using X-rays to inactivate bacterial viruses.